abuseofnotation/category-theory-illustrated/01_set/text.md

 ![Opposite colors](isomorphism_one_one.svg)

 Invertible functions are called *isomorphisms*.
 When there is an invertible function between two sets we can say that the sets are *isomorphic*.
-For example the temperature measured in Celcius, is isomorphic to the temperature, measured in Fahrenheit.
+For example, the temperature measured in Celcius, is isomorphic to the temperature, measured in Fahrenheit.

 More formally, two sets **R** and **G** are isomorphic, or **R ≅ G** if there exist functions **f: G → R** and its reverse **g R → G**, such that **f ∘ g = idR** and **g ∘ f = idG** (notice how the identity function comes in handy).